-PSYC 150 General Psychology 3 hours PSYC 310 Lifespan Human Development 3 hours

-PSYC elective courses 9-10 hours
+PSYC 150 General Psychology 3 hours PSYC 310 Lifespan Human Development 3 hours PSYC elective courses 9-10 hours

 Sociology (15 hours)

 Complete the following:

 SOCI 150 Principles of Sociology 3 hours SOCI elective courses 12 hours Other Academic Disciplines (15 hours) Permission for this option should be sought before a significant amount of course work has been undertaken.
 The field should have a logical connection to biology.
 Introductory course taken by majors in the field (3 hours) Take 12 upper-division elective hours, as agreed upon by department chair of chosen discipline and biology department head.
-(12 hours) Bachelors (BA) in Business Administration Overview This major offers a 48-semester-hour course of study, intended to engage students in developing the business knowledge and skills needed to be effective workers within a variety of businesses and industries.
-This includes for-profit and not-for-profit organizations.
-Like other majors in the Department of Business and Economics, it requires completion of a general business core, as well as two additional courses, as selected by the student.
+(12 hours) Bachelors (BA) in Business Administration Overview The Business Administration major offers a 57-semester-hour course of study, which includes a host of foundational business courses that will teach you the mechanics of business.
+Our Business Administration degree is available with four concentrations: Management, Marketing, Finance, or Economics.
+The degree will prepare you to work in business and the concentrations will give you the opportunity to delve deeper into one or more areas of business and help you gain more specialized expertise.
+With a Business Administration degree, you will qualify for a variety of business roles right out of college.
 Students are required to obtain a minimum grade of C- in all major courses.
-Students who major in the Business Administration major will not be permitted to double major in any other business discipline.
-Degree Outcomes Graduates with a BA in business administration will: - Develop an understanding of the role of each of the primary business disciplines in today's organizations - · Communicate orally and in writing with effectiveness - · Understand the principles of effective leadership - Demonstrate effective skill as a team member who serves both locally and globally - Demonstrate the ability to identify ethical dilemmas and responsible courses of action Major Requirements Business Core (42 hours) Complete the following:
+Degree Outcomes Graduates with a BA in business administration will: - Develop an understanding of the role of each of the primary business disciplines in today's organizations - · Communicate orally and in writing with effectiveness - · Understand the principles of effective leadership - Demonstrate effective skill as a team member who serves both locally and globally - Demonstrate the ability to identify ethical dilemmas and responsible courses of action Major Requirements Business Administration Core (42 hours) Complete the following:

-ACCT 271 Principles of Financial Accounting 3 hours ACCT 272 Principles of Managerial Accounting 3 hours BUSN 110 Introduction to Business 3 hours BUSN 120 Personal Finance 3 hours BUSN 240 Business Statistics 3 hours BUSN 290 Business Ethics 3 hours BUSN 360 Business Law 3 hours BUSN 486 Strategic Management 3 hours ECON 211 Principles of Macroeconomics 3 hours ECON 212 Principles of Microeconomics 3 hours FINC 260 Business Finance 3 hours GBSN 300 Global Business 3 hours MGMT 260 Principles of Management 3 hours
+ACCT 271 Principles of Financial Accounting 3 hours ACCT 272 Principles of Managerial Accounting 3 hours BUSN 110 Introduction to Business 3 hours BUSN 240 Personal Finance 3 hours BUSN 240 Business Statistics 3 hours BUSN 250 Business Communication 3 hours BUSN 300 Global Business 3 hours BUSN 360 Business Law 3 hours BUSN 486 Strategic Management 3 hours ECON 200 Principles of Economics 3 hours FINC 260 Business Finance 3 hours MGMT 260 Principles of Management 3 hours MKTG 260 Principles of Marketing 3 hours Choose one of the following:

-Required Electives (6 hours)

-Choose two of the following: